 Community Arts - Community arts is a signature program of Baltimore Clayworks and has been for more than eighteen years.
-Through this initiative, Clayworks conducts arts activities beyond its doors, developing collaborations with grassroots and cultural organizations, schools and public agencies, to connect artists with individuals of marginalized communities of Baltimore and providing access to quality hands-on arts programming.
+Through this initiative, Clayworks conducts arts activities beyond its doors, developing collaborations with grassroots and cultural organizations, schools and public agencies, to connect artists with individuals of underrepresented communities of Baltimore and providing access to quality hands-on arts programming.
+Paticipant's works are exhibited in the Community Arts Gallery.